venasven/horiseon/README.md

 # Horiseon

 ## Description
--cleaned up the html semantics
+* cleaned up the html semantics
--adjusted css as needed to match html
+* adjusted css as needed to match html
--fixed broken navigation link
+* fixed broken navigation link
--added alt tags to all images
+* added alt tags to all images

 ## Preview